antosomzi/traffic-sign-app/README.md

 # Traffic Sign ML Pipeline

+> **ℹ️ All deployment, maintenance, and CI/CD commands and processes are documented in detail in [`DEPLOYMENT.md`](DEPLOYMENT.md).
+Please refer to that file for any production setup, server management, or automation instructions.**

 Web application for uploading, validating, and asynchronously processing traffic sign recordings through a machine learning pipeline.